getify/You-Dont-Know-JS/types-grammar/ch1.md

 * `bigint`
 * `symbol`

-JS doesn't apply types to variables or properties -- what I call, "container types" -- but rather, values themselves have types -- what I call, "value types".

-These value-types define collections of one or more concrete values.
-Each value-type has a shared set of expected behaviors for all values of that type.
+These value-types define collections of one or more concrete values, each with a set of shared behaviors for all values of that type.

 ### Type-Of